Taiyelolu1/LA-Crime-Analysis/README.md

 * **Previous Year Crimes**: This counts the total number of crimes for each of the previous years.
 This is to be used in calculating the YoY % Crime Change.
 * **YoY % Crime Change**: This visualizes the percentage change in crime rate from one year to another.

-Click [here](https://github.com/Taiyelolu1/LA-Crime-Analysis/blob/main/DAX%20Functions%20for%20LA%20Crime%20Data.txt) to view the DAX functions used to create the measures, calculated columns, and Datetable.
+Click [here](https://github.com/Taiyelolu1/LA-Crime-Analysis/blob/main/DAX%20Functions%20for%20LA%20Crime%20Data.txt) to view the `DAX functions` used to create the `measures`, `calculated columns`, and `Datetable`.

 ## Data Model
-I created a relationship between the DateTable and the Date_Occ as well as the Date_Rptd.
-I also created a relationship between the Age Band helper table and the Age Band column as well as the Report Delay helper table and the Report Delay (Days) column.
+I created a relationship between the `DateTable` and the `Date_Occ` as well as the `Date_Rptd`.
+I also created a relationship between the Age Band helper table and the `Age Band` column as well as the Report Delay helper table and the `Report Delay (Days)` column.

 ![Data Model for LA Crime data](https://github.com/user-attachments/assets/f5e3f709-22b4-48cc-810c-67aeb4df8d41)

 ## Data Analysis & Visualization
 After completing the data cleaning and preparation, I began with my analysis and visualization.
-The visualizations were divided into four (4) report pages for easy navigation and clarity of analysis.
+The visualizations were divided into five (5) report pages for easy navigation and clarity of analysis.
 These reports were used to effectively visualize key insights from this analysis.

 Some Key Insights from the data visualization are summarized below: